Ed Wargin Photographic Collections presents:

 The significance of this art collection of Great Lakes landscapes on diapositive (color reversal) films lies within the demanding, unsparing quests over a thirty year period that include rarely chronicled locations for hallmark notables and reflecting the greater Canadian and Americana value of the Great Lakes, such as Aldo Leopold's summer retreat along Lake Huron's Les Cheneaux Islands and the former private fishing camp of famed fly fisherman, internationally bestselling author and Michigan Supreme Court Justice, John Voelker aka Robert Traver.
 As a whole, The Great Lakes Film Collection tells the story of our Great Lakes experience, but as individual photographs, each film plate offers the visual preservation of one artist’s vision in photographing the Great Lakes region as a whole, void of the boundaries and divisions that have historically confined the way we see this treasured bi-national landscape.

-The assemblage of this collection is the result of decades spent by one artist making film photographs of the Great Lakes, but also includes the diligent organizational actions of curation and archival preservation best-practices, ultimately presenting a landmark fine art film plate collection of Great Lakes photographs.
+The assemblage of this collection is the result of decades spent by one artist making film photographs of the Great Lakes during a time when the exodus from film to digital mediums was creating a cultural shift in photography.
+This film plate collection also includes the diligent organizational actions of curation and archival preservation best-practices, ultimately presenting a landmark fine art film plate collection of Great Lakes photographs.

 Now complete, the collection is acquisition-ready.